Tim-Kerr/ReservationScheduler/README.md

 |--01--|--02--|--03--|--04--|--05--|--06--|--07--|--08--|--09--|
 </pre>

-Now the interval tree detects the 1 day gaps interval overlaps and the campsite will be removed from the results.
+Searching for the interval `2018-06-04 - 2018-06-06` in the tree will result in 2 overlaps at `2018-06-03` and `2018-06-08`.
+These intervals indicate a 1 day gap and cause `Rustic Cabin` to be removed from the results.